needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/locomotion.md

 ### Snap Turn Provider

 The package provides an example implementation of a Snap Turn Provider.
-A snap turn means the Orgin rotates by a fixed amount when the application receives a configured input (for example, a joystick is moved to the left, or a D-pad is pressed to the right).
+A snap turn means the Origin rotates by a fixed amount when the application receives a configured input (for example, a joystick is moved to the left, or a D-pad is pressed to the right).

 It is recommended that you use the Action-based variant instead of the Device-based variant to take advantage of the benefits that the Input System package provides.